actionhero/new-tutorial/README.md

 ...
 ```

-Let's create a test for basic fail condition if the task does not exist:
+Let's create a test for basic fail condition if the goal does not exist:

 ```
- test("Should throw an error when task with taskId does not exist",
+ test("Should throw an error when goal with id does not exist",
     async () => {
-      const taskId = "5ab0c467-eb53-4288-9390-51f4d5f1f211";
+      const id = "5ab0c467-eb53-4288-9390-51f4d5f1f211";
-      const response = await specHelper.runAction("task:get", {
+      const response = await specHelper.runAction("goal:get", {
-        taskId: taskId,
+        id: id,
       });
       expect(response.error).toBeTruthy();
       expect(response.error).toBe(
-        `Error: Task does not exist with taskId: ${taskId}` );
+        `Error: Goal does not exist with id: ${id}`
+      );
  });
 ```

-And a test to check that the correct task is fetched:
+And a test to check that the correct goal is fetched:

 ```
-test("Should response with task object when task with passed GUID exists", async () => {
+test("Should response with goal object when goal with passed GUID exists", async () => {
-      const newTaskTitle = "Cure Cancer";
+      const newGoalTitle = "Cure Cancer";
-      const { taskId } = await specHelper.runAction("task:create", {
+      const { id } = await specHelper.runAction("goal:create", {
-        title: newTaskTitle,
+        title: newGoalTitle,
       });
-      expect(taskId).toBeTruthy();
+      expect(id).toBeTruthy();
-      const response = await specHelper.runAction("task:get", {
+      const response = await specHelper.runAction("goal:get", {
-        taskId: taskId,
+        id: id,
       });
-      expect(response.task).toBeTruthy();
+      expect(response.goal).toBeTruthy();
       expect(response.error).toBeFalsy();
-      expect(response.task.guid).toBe(taskId);
+      expect(response.goal.id).toBe(id);
     });
   });
 ```

-To test the actions in `task.ts`
+To test the actions in `goal.ts`
 ```
-npm run test actions/task
+npm run test actions/goal
 ```

 ```